-Internet marketing is incomplete without AdWords and this is well evident from our previous post, 5 Benefits Of Using Google Adwords.
-AdWords has recently come up with an update stating that over the next few weeks, they will be introducing three new features.
+Internet marketing is incomplete without Google Ads, and this is well evident from our previous post, Benefits Of Using Google Ads.
+Google Ads had come up with an update stating that they will be introducing three new features.
 These features will help multi-channel advertisers in managing and reporting insights in the best possible manner.

 – Easily filter the account as per the campaign type

 – Freedom to apply column sets as per advertising goals

 Easily filter the account as per campaign type

 The best part about this feature is that it lets you filter based on the type of campaign you are running.
 You can explore the data for the most relevant columns depending upon the campaign type.
 If you are one of those who are tired of continually switching columns when preparing the reports for some Search Network campaign or Display Network campaign, then this feature is surely going to aid you.
 All your last viewed columns, which were previously stored only by the tab, will now be saved by both tab and campaign type.

 Let’s make it a little simple to understand.
 Consider yourself having a look at the Ad groups tab showing the columns: Clicks and the average cost per click for a Search campaign.
 Followed by this, you have navigated to the ad groups present in the Display campaign to make some adjustments with the columns to view the impressions and average CPM.
 There comes the twist as when you consider the Ad groups tab for Search campaigns, you will see the columns for Clicks and the average cost per click.
 However, when you toggle to Display Network campaigns, you will get to see the impressions and the average CPM.
 So basically, you will be able to save time as you get to view more relevant columns as per the campaign type.